 There’s nothing like a party on your beautiful paver patio.
 Until a guest trips on a loose paver and tumbles face-first into the seven-layer dip.
+You’ll be left wondering how to fix loose pavers soon!

 What’s the story behind those pesky loose patio pavers?